nelhage/blog.nelhage.com/content/draft/stripes-development-environment.markdown

 Keeping code on laptops, and executing in the cloud, though, poses a new challenge: How does code, once edited, **get**  from the laptop onto the devbox?

-Even before I joined, Stripe had maintained a "sync" script that glued together a file-watcher with `rsync` for this purpose; it would monitor your local checkout for changes and copy them to a devbox in the cloud.
+Even before I joined, Stripe had a "sync" script that glued together a file-watcher with `rsync`: it would monitor your local checkout for changes and copy them to a devbox.
 Historically, developers would manually start and monitor this script in an ad-hoc way in a separate terminal or `tmux` window.

 Eventually, the developer productivity team took ownership of that tool and invested in it heavily, largely with the goal of adding "polish" and making it seamless and nearly-invisible for other developers.